 Low Income Home Energy Assistance Program (LIHEAP)

-Utilities can be a cost that families struggle to deal with.
-Which is why the government wanted to create a program aimed to help with these costs.
-Recipients of LIHEAP can receive support with their energy costs through home energy utility bill assistance, minor energy home repair and weatherization of the home.
-This program also provides a safety net during unexpected accidents resulting from improper cooling and heating of the home.
-For additional information call 1-866-674-6327.
+Utilities can be a cost that families struggle to deal with, which is why the government wanted to create a program aimed to help with these expenses.
+Recipients of LIHEAP can receive support for their energy costs through home energy utility bill assistance, minor energy home repair, and weatherization of the home.
+This program also provides a safety net during unexpected accidents resulting from improper cooling and heating of the house.
+For additional information, call 1-866-674-6327.

-The thought of a higher education can be scary.
-However, there are plenty of benefits from personal benefits, financial benefits, and career benefits.
-Education is expensive which is why there are assistance options like:
+The thought of higher education can be scary.
+However, there are plenty of benefits to it ranging from personal benefits, financial benefits, and career benefits.
+Education is expensive, which is why there are assistance options available like: